VISA Explorer

 being written.

-Clicking this button is equivalent to performing the write
+Clicking this button is equivalent to performing the write,

-, or writebinblock
+writeline, or writebinblock functions.

 Click this button to write the ASCII-terminated string command specified in Data to Write or Workspace Variable as the specified Data Type to the VISA resource, then read the ASCII text returned from the resource.
 The write terminator specified by the Terminator property is automatically appended to the data being written.

-Clicking this button is equivalent to performing the writeread
+Clicking this button is equivalent to performing the writeread function.

 Dependencies